“A fallen god?” Qiu Ling furrowed his brow even more. “I’ve never heard of them.”

 “Sure.”
 Qiu Ling sat down again as if he had been nothing but well-behaved the whole time.

-Jing He hesitated a bit but finally took a seat again, too.
+Jing He hesitated a bit but finally took his seat again as well.
 “About why it is the Son of Heaven … I guess they found it inappropriate to call the person his lover.
 It is said that Tian called the Heavenly Empress too conceited before he slew her.
 The gods tried to be more humble since then.”

 Jing He ignored his statement and just continued with the original topic.
 “There is also the belief that through Tian’s actions the gods were created anew so he is seen as their father.
 The Heavenly Emperor’s child … it is his creation.
 Thus, the Son of Heaven.”